manuGil/online-core/docs/source/radiometric-ops.rst

    **Resources.**
    You will require the same dataset as in the previous section: `data_histogram_operations.zip <data_histogram_ops_>`_.

    + To experiment with contrast enhancement, we will use a TM image of the 24th of august 1999, ``tm24aug99.img``.
-This image covers a large water body and different types of land cover,  and it has clouds-covered areas.
+This image covers a large water body and different types of land cover,  and it has areas covered by clouds.

 Contrast Stretching
 ^^^^^^^^^^^^^^^^^^^

  Task 8
    Display the  ``tm24aug99.img`` using the band combination 4, 5 and 3.
-Set the *Stretch to MinMax* to a *Mean +/- standard deviation* of  2.0, and the *Accuracy* to **Actual (slower)**; as shown below.
+Set the *Stretch to MinMax* to a *Mean +/- standard deviation* of  :math:`2.0`, and the *Accuracy* to **Actual (slower)**; as shown below.

    .. image:: _static/img/task-sdeviation-stretch.png
       :align: center

 Task 9
    Zoom in to an area covered by clouds over the mainland (centre right).
-Open the **Layer Properties** dialogue and select the **Symbology** panel.
-Then change the **Statistics extent** to *Current canvas* and apply.
+Go to :guilabel:`Layer Properties` >  :guilabel:`Symbology`.
+Change the :guilabel:`Statistics extent` to *Current canvas* and :guilabel:`click OK`.

-   Select to **Zoom Full** to zoom out to see the whole image.
+   Click on **Zoom Full** |zoomFullExtent| to zoom out to see the whole image.
 Instead of seeing clouds in whites and pinks,  you now can see clouds in several colours.

    .. image:: _static/img/task-cloud1.png
       :align: center